1st Year Weekly Grinds

 Q: How many weeks of tuition are there in the weekly grinds course?

-A: There are 29 weeks of tuition (29 classes) between September and May.
-Students will have 1 class per subject booked per week.
+A: There are 29 weeks (29 classes) of tuition between September and May.
+Students will have one class per subject booked per week.

 Q: If I start weekly grinds later in the year, will this be reflected in the fees I pay?

 A: Yes, fees are reduced 3 times throughout the year.
-The website always displays the most current and up-to-date pricing.
+The website will always show the most up-to-date pricing.

 Q: Is attendance at weekly grinds and part-time courses monitored?

-A: Yes, attendance is monitored for each class attended.
+A: Yes, students are required to sign a roll sheet at each class they attend.
 The Institute however accepts no responsibility for students who fail to attend class.

-Q: What style are the classes conducted in?
-Can students ask questions?
+Q: Are the classes conducted ‘lecture style’ or are students free to ask questions?

-• Our classes run in a more lecture style than most students might be used to in school, but they are also interactive, and teachers will use a variety of methods to ensure that students can learn and understand and feel comfortable asking questions and contributing to the class.
+A: Our classes are run in more lecture style than most students might be used to in school.
+However they are also interactive and our teachers use a variety of methods to ensure that students can ask questions and contribute to the class.

 Q: For weekly grinds, does the beginning of a new term mean the start of a new course?